tresvitae/cicd-microservices-app/README.md

 Preconfiguration:
 1. Build EC2 instance in AWS
 2. clone the repository

-### First part of task is related to pushing the built Docker container to the AWS ECR.
+### First part of task is related to pushing the built Docker container to the AWS ECR

 Setup docker:
 1. `make docker-install`